trippster08/genome_skimming_LAB/README.md

 ```
 sh rename_spades_contigs.sh <path_to_spades_results>
 ```
-If you do not enter the path to the spades results directory in the command, or enter a path to a directory that does not contain sample-specific directories containing `contigs.fasta` files, you will get the following error "Correct path to SPAdes results not entered".
-You may get additional errors, but they should stem from an incorrect or missing path, so adding that path should fix these errors.

 ## MitoFinder
 We will run MitoFinder using the contigs that result from the SPAdes assembly.
 These assemblies may be more likely to contain the entire mitochondrial genome, because unlike MitoFinder, SPAdes uses trimmed single-end reads in addition to paired-end reads, and therefore utilizes more reads in its assembly.
 MitoFinder also runs more efficiently with contigs as inputs because it does not need to perform an assembly step.